Overview of Healthy at Home Eviction Relief Fund

 - Have a current written lease or sign a lease with their tenant.
 Click Here to download a lease template (or lease addendum if needed).

-- Must agree not to evict for any past rent due prior to April 1, 2020.
+- Must agree not to evict for any past rent due not covered by this program

 - Must agree to give 30 days' notice for any future eviction, not to be initiated until at least 45 days after assistance concludes.